MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-entra-id.md

 - [ID Tokens](https://learn.microsoft.com/entra/identity-platform/id-tokens)
 - [Access Tokens](https://learn.microsoft.com/entra/identity-platform/access-tokens)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://learn.microsoft.com/entra/identity-platform/authentication-flows-app-scenarios).
+For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://learn.microsoft.com/entra/identity-platform/authentication-flows-app-scenarios).